 Am I a Candidate for Breast Reconstruction?

 Many women find breast reconstruction to be an important step towards restoring the appearance of their bodies after a mastectomy.
 The procedure can help you restore a positive self image, enabling you to more easily move on with your life.

-Dr. Philippe Capraro is our expert in breast reconstruction.
-He can either perform your breast reconstruction immediately following your mastectomy or at a later date.
+Dr. Capraro, Dr. Baker and Dr. Cunningham perform breast reconstruction.
+They can either perform your breast reconstruction immediately following your mastectomy or at a later date.
 Most women prefer to have the two procedures performed at the same time, since it requires only one anesthesia.
 Delayed reconstruction procedures can occur several months or years after the mastectomy.